+Here you have a few options: you can use automatically generated subtitles or manually generated subtitles.
 You can find a description of the different type of subtitles and a step-by-step in how to create them in this article how to create subtitles – a Step by Step Guide

 In the two options, once the subtitle file is created, you can add them to your video.
 Again, here you have some options: to encode the subtitles in the video file or use it as closed captions.

 - Creating a text version of your podcasts will help you to tap into a new audience: the deaf and hard of hearing, which corresponds to 10-15% of the population.

 - Youtube is becoming a major player in the podcasting industry.
 To find your spot there, you need to have a video version of our audio content.